lapps/lapps.github.io/wiki.md

     href: /Contents
 ```

 The `href` may contain relative, absolute, or remote links.
 The value of the `text` field will appear as the text for the button.
 If no buttons are defined in the front matter a default set of buttons will be included.
 The default set of buttons is defined in the `_includes/buttons.html` template.
+If you do not want any buttons to appear in the header define `buttons: none` in the front matter.

 It is also possible to specify a `target` if you would like the page to open in a new browser window/tab: